Amalasuintha: Arts

 The life of Amalasuintha was made the subject of a tragedy, the first play written by the young Carlo Goldoni and presented at Milan in 1733.

 Romanian poet George Coșbuc wrote a poem entitled Regina Ostrogoților (The Queen of the Ostrogoths) in which Amalasuintha (as Amalasunda) speaks to Theodahad (mentioned as Teodat in the poem) shortly before he kills her.

-Amalasuintha is portrayed by Honor Blackman in the 1968 film Kampf um Rom.
+Amalasuintha is portrayed by Honor Blackman in the 1968 film The Last Roman.
 Her character is suffocated to death in a locked bath house.'

 Eponymy

 Asteroid 650 Amalasuntha is named in her honour.
 Ranunculus amalasuinthae is a microspecies of Ranunculus auricomus known from Pomerania, among others from a site situated not far from the cemetery of Goths near Grzybnica.